Valerio Rinicella: 2025

-In 2025, Rinicella moved to Eurocup-3, whilst sticking with MP Motorsport.
+For his main campaign, Rinicella moved to Eurocup-3, whilst sticking with MP Motorsport.

-Endurance racing
+Endurance racing career

+2025: Endurance debut

 Rinicella made his sports car racing debut in the upcoming Asian Le Mans Series, taking part in the LMP2 class for Algarve Pro Racing alongside teammates Malthe Jakobsen and Michael Jensen.

+2026: Switch to ELMS

+Rinicella concentrated on sportscar racing full-time in 2026, racing in the European Le Mans Series with IDEC Sport alongside Jamie Chadwick and Laurents Hörr in the LMP2 category.